Applying for part-time study

 Facilities, Events & Support for Part-Time Students

-You will be invited to series of events throughout your course, including a splendid Matriculation dinner to welcome you to the College and the University.
-We also run a dedicated study skills session on ‘Mastering your MSt Toolkit’.
+Our part-time postgraduates are invited to series of events throughout their courses, including a splendid Matriculation dinner to welcome them to the College and the University.
+We also run a dedicated study skills session called ‘Mastering your MSt Toolkit’.

-We have dedicated Tutors for our part-time student cohorts who provide personalised guidance as part of our friendly and supportive tutorial system, and who meet individually with students at the start of their course, and as needed thereafter.
-Part-time students also benefit from the full range of specialist health and wellbeing support available in the College and the wider University.
+We have dedicated Tutors for our part-time student cohorts.
+They are part of our Postgraduate Tutor team who provide personalised guidance as part of our friendly and supportive tutorial system, and who meet individually with students at the start of their course, and as needed thereafter.
+Part-time postgraduate students also benefit from the full range of specialist health and wellbeing support available in the College and the wider University.

 Part-time courses